OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 You can also set the scalar properties of a navigation property by traversing the path.
 For example, you could set the font size for an `Excel.Range` by using `someRange.format.font.size = 10;`.
 You don't need to load the property before you set it.

+Please be aware that some of the properties under an object may have the same name as another object.
+For example, `format` is a property under the `Excel.Range` object, but `format` itself is an object as well.
+So, if you make a call such as `range.load("format")`, this is equivalent to `range.format.load()` (an undesirable empty `load()` statement).
+To avoid this, your code should only load the "leaf nodes" in an object tree.

-#### Calling `load` without parameters
+#### Calling `load` without parameters (not recommended)

 If you call the `load()` method on an object (or collection) without specifying any parameters, all scalar properties of the object or the collection's objects will be loaded.
-To reduce the amount of data transfer between the host application and the add-in, you should avoid calling the `load()` method without explicitly specifying which properties to load.
+Loading unneeded data will slow down your add-in.
+You should always explicitly specify which properties to load.

 > [!IMPORTANT]
 > The amount of data returned by a parameter-less `load` statement can exceed the size limits of the service.
 To reduce the risks to older add-ins, some properties are not returned by `load` without explicitly requesting them.
 The following properties are excluded from such load operations:
 >
 > * `Excel.Range.numberFormatCategories`

-To optimize performance, you should always explicitly specify the properties to load when using the `load()` method on an object.

 ### ClientResult